mikitatryzno/caucasus-apartment-price-insights/README.md

 - **Clustering**: Tables are clustered by city and neighborhood to optimize queries that filter by location
 - **Materialized Views**: dbt creates materialized views for common query patterns

-## Dashboard

-The final dashboard provides insights into apartment prices across the three cities:

-1. **Price Comparison**: Average prices by city and number of rooms
-2. **Time Series Analysis**: Price trends over time for each city
-3. **Neighborhood Analysis**: Price distribution within each city
-4. **Room Count Analysis**: How prices vary by number of rooms

 ## Explanation of Design Choices

 ### Why Kestra for Workflow Orchestration?